 Part 1 (26 weeks) a $599 value.
 EARLYBIRDS SAVE

-Note: All participants wil have the opportunity to get Part 2 (13 weeks) and Part 3 (final 13 weeks) at the best discount (see below).
+Note: All Part 1 participants will have the opportunity to get Part 2 (13 weeks) and Part 3 (the final 13 weeks) at the best discount (see below).

 What You Will Learn

 • Learn the elements of art and principles of design

 Early bird price will be $99.00 (75% off) - Registration begins in June 2020